school covers all subjects, but simplifies

 The inter’angle memo is published twice a month.
 It is far more than a newsletter or aggregator: every issue tries to present new angles for looking at the world, across a wide range of topics.

-It is mainly aimed at students writing applications, journalists writing pitches, researchers writing proposals and writers – anyone who needs to come up with new things worth pursuing - but also anyone who is curious and wants to understand more and better.
+It is aimed at anyone who is curious and wants to understand more and better.
+It can also serve students writing applications, journalists writing pitches, researchers writing proposals and writers – anyone who needs to come up with new things worth pursuing – in short, you!

 Its main features are explained on the right (or below on mobile).
-The tweets below give an indication of the range of topics (economics, language, science, geopolitics, maths, films, history, sports and more).
+The snippets above and below give an indication of the range of topics (economics, language, science, geopolitics, maths, films, history, art, health, innovation and more).

 But tweets have a character limit.
-Really the best way to get a feel for what you’ll be getting is to read a sample issue.
+Really the best way to get a feel for what you’ll be getting is to read a sample memo.

 For anyone about to apply to a school or job, write an article pitch or research proposal, new ideas are how you will set yourself apart.
 The more you read, the wider your horizon is, the sooner you will get that one original idea.
 But there’s no time to read it all!
 If you only have a few hours a week for calm retentive reading, wish you had hand-picked links to spend that time on?

-It's not just what and how much to read, but why something is worth the time.
-About 70% of the time (that's what the numbers indicate), the memo will put side by side, two things that you might otherwise not have.
+And it’s not just what and how much to read, but why something is worth the time.
+The memo will often put side by side, two things that you might otherwise not have.
 Because they might be from different times, different topics, different countries or simply not at all analogous at first glance.
+If something connects to other stuff in surprising ways, it is worth more of your time.
 Creativity thrives on making new links between seemingly unrelated ideas.